 The EDC is also focused on improving broadband/Internet connectivity in the County.
+Baraga Telephone Company is currently expanding broadband capacity and service in L'Anse Township.

 L'Anse Township can support business and economic development efforts by ensuring adequate sites are designated under zoning regulations, support efforts to improve broadband connectivity, and financially supporting the EDC efforts.